Hekstra-Lab/mdtools/README.md

 conda install -c conda-forge mdtraj
 ```

-Alternative, build the package by yourself and install all the above dependencies automatically with Conda:
+Alternatively, build the package by yourself and install all the above dependencies automatically with Conda:
 ```
 conda create -n NEW_CONDA_ENV_NAME python=DESIRED_PYTHON_VERSION # >=3.7
 conda activate NEW_CONDA_ENV_NAME